elianeroosli/mimic-fairness-generalizability-casestudy/models/README.md

 **3. Analyse results**

-The script has produced several outputs ready for analysis in the `predictions` folder:
+The script produces several outputs ready for analysis in the `predictions` folder:

 - **curves**: .csv files to create ROC and PRC plots, per demographic group and overall
 - **metrics**: .csv file with all relevant performance metrics, per demographic group and overall